DeNA/mysql_rewinder/README.md

 ## How does it work?

-1. Capture SQL statements and extract `INSERT`ed table names, and record them into tmp files
+1. Capture SQL statements during test execution and extract `INSERT`ed table names, and record them into temporary files
 2. Aggregate tmp files and execute DELETE query for `INSERT`ed tables

 ## What does `stable` mean?